hbr/coqlib/docs/basics/source_file.md

 checked by the system and can make your whole development inconsistent.

-The keywords `Definition`, `Theorem`, `Lemma` ... (and some more) can be used interchangeable.
-The names can be chose to indicate the meaning of the thing you are defining.
+The keywords `Definition`, `Theorem`, `Lemma` ... (and some more) can be used interchangeably.
+The names can be chosen to indicate the meaning of the thing you are defining.
 Usually a `Definition` defines some function and a `Theorem` or `Lemma` makes a definition in the `Prop` sort i.e. it has some logical content.